Summer Research Fellows

 - Must have a UW faculty or staff mentor

-- Enrolled in a degree-granting undergrad program at UW Bothell as of Spring Quarter 2026
+- Enrolled as a student in an undergrad program at UW Bothell as of Spring Quarter 2026

 - 2.75 GPA or higher